Sustainable agriculture sounds great—but what does it actually mean?

 Integrated weed and pest management

 Heavy reliance on pesticides and herbicides carries high risks, and not just for ecosystems—these harsh chemicals can also harm the health of farmers and their families.
 The first step, then, is to phase out the most harmful chemicals, then gradually reduce others over time.
-Integrated pest and weed management includes introducing natural enemies of common pests, “selective weeding” that allows beneficial weeds to replenish the soil, and managing weed outbreaks with regular pruning.
-Meanwhile, harmful weeds can be uprooted by hand and turned into organic fertilizer.
-Though more labor-intensive at first, these methods have been proven to reduce costs and boost crop yields in the long run in many cases.
+Farmers in our program take up integrated pest and weed management, which includes using natural enemies of common pests, selective weeding that leaves beneficial weeds to replenish the soil, and managing weed outbreaks with regular pruning.
+Harmful weeds can be uprooted by hand and turned into organic fertilizer.
+Though more labor-intensive at first, these methods reduce costs and boost crop yields in the long run.

 Gender equality